istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 Now let's see which attacks the attackers will try to perform and how Istio secure egress traffic control will prevent each kind of attack.
 The attackers may try to:

-1. **Bypass** Istio proxy and access the external services directly.
+1. **Bypass** Istio proxy and access external services directly.
 This attack is prevented by a Kubernetes Network Policy or by an L3 firewall that allows egress traffic exit the mesh through the egress gateway.
 1. **Compromise** the egress gateway and force it to send fake information to the monitoring system or to disable enforcement the security policies.